 Unlike in other types of vertigo-causing health conditions, MdDS doesn’t require head movements to get triggered.
 Most patients with MdDS often experience periodic vertigo and dizziness.
 The symptoms can last for days and disappear completely after your body recovers.
 However, it’s also likely for the symptoms to stop, then recur after several weeks, depending on other factors.

 Have you ever wondered how your body picks up changes in motion or balance?
 Why do people who have vertigo attacks sense false movements?
-The explanation lies in the group of tiny organs tucked inside the inner ears we refer to as the vestibular system.
+The explanation lies in the coordination between the group of tiny organs tucked inside the inner ears we refer to as the vestibular system and other body parts like your eyes, muscles, and joints.
+Let's take a closer look at the balance system and motor output:

 If you get diagnosed with any vestibular condition and plan to go on a cruise trip, we strongly recommend making enough preparations for possible vertigo episodes.
 You can head to your doctor to get a prescription for the dizzying or spinning sensations.
 Alternatively, you can minimize exposure to common vertigo or dizziness triggers.